 Bedside Report

-Shift report at the nurses' station involves extended periods when patients are left alone.
-Sentinel events, defined by the Joint Commission as "resulting in death, permanent harm, or severe, temporary harm,” are more likely to happen during this time than any other part of the shift.[1],[2]
+Shift report at the nurses' station, rather than at the bedside, creates extended periods when patients are left alone.
+Sentinel events, defined by the Joint Commission as "resulting in death, permanent harm, or severe, temporary harm,” are more likely to happen during this time than any other part of the shift.

 Handoff in the patient's room eliminates this alone time.
-Rates of sentinel events and falls go down.3 And patient satisfaction goes up,[1] according to research.
+Rates of sentinel events and falls go down and patient satisfaction goes up, according to research.

-When patients participate in report, it’ s even better.
-They can share symptoms and changes.
-It is also an opportunity for teaching.[2]
-Research shows that high-quality education and engagement are critical to improving outcomes.[3],[4]
+When patients participate in the bedside report, the results are even better.
+They can share symptoms and changes with their care team.
+It is also an opportunity for teaching.
+Research shows that high-quality education and engagement are critical to improving outcomes.

 Benefits for staff

-There are staff benefits too.
-Though it can be challenging to use bedside report, nurses have higher satisfaction scores when they do.[3]
-It also helps staff communicate, leading to fewer errors and less rework.[3]
+There are staff benefits, too.
+When using the bedside report, nurses have higher satisfaction scores.
+It also helps staff communicate, leading to fewer errors and less rework.

 Benefits for facilities